The Worcester County Poetry Association logo

 Gather in Poems on Tuesday, April 13

 Join organizer and host Eve Rifkah for a virtual poetry reading on Tuesday, April 13, 2021, at 7:00 pm.
-In this time of pandemic, poets lack a regular forum for performing, and we lack the ability on our parts to see/hear what poets are writing.
+In this time of pandemic, poets lack a regular forum for performing, and we lack the ability to see and hear what poets are writing.

-In the virtual reading, each poet will read one poem of his/her own and one of another Worcester area or Worcester connected poet.
-The reading will be aired live and recorded and available through the WCPA archive to preserve our voices and a link that will have the poems read in print.
+In the virtual reading, each poet will read one poem of his/her own and one of another Worcester area or Worcester-connected poet.
+The reading will be aired live, recorded, and available through the WCPA archive to preserve our voices and a link to have the poems read in print.

 Registration is needed to join the event.
 Visit the Zoom registration link and fill in the form.
 A meeting link will be e-mailed to you.